Chorley FM: Closure

 The station's broadcasting equipment was made out of bounds and broadcasting ceased unexpectedly after a statement was released by the managing director on 1 August.
 On 14 August 2019, Chorley FM officially surrendered its community radio licence to Ofcom, ending the station's ability to come back on air.
 This followed a police investigation into allegations of sexual assault at the station that had not been investigated by the Managing Director at the time.
 Mr Stuart Clutton was contacted for comment on the matter by the local press but issued a no comment response.
 The complaint made by a former director of the station also included several complaints of sexual harassment.

 The former Chorley FM transmitter location and 102.8 FM frequency were brought back into use in May 2021, to relocate the Chorley relay of Capital Manchester and Lancashire, which was previously broadcast at 96.3 FM from Whitehouse Farm.

+New Station for Chorley

+On 1 September 2023 a new radio station launched on DAB+ with programming aimed at Chorley as Central Radio North West - across Chorley and Leyland and Chorley areas of Lancashire, featuring local news, talk, and music.